aaronicsubstances/bridge-arithmetic/arithmetic-tables.md

 2. A negative number is considered larger than another negative number if it has a *smaller* magnitude than the other negative number.
 So even though 2 < 3, -2 > -3.

-Explanation of procedure:
-- To compare any numbers say a and b, we compute a &minus; b and check the sign of the result.
-- If the sign is positive, then a > b (a is greater than b).
-- If the sign is negative, then a < b (a is less than b).
-- If the subtraction result was zero, then a = b

 Examples:

 1. 10 > 5, 5 < 10, 4 > 0, 0 < 4